pepoandra/ECSE429/docs/testing-guidelines.md

 ## Testing Tools

 `AssertJ` would be used as a testing framework, `Apache Ant` as a build system and `Jenkins` as a continuous integration framework.
 The testing procedures would be automated.

+## Code Style
+All code must be formatted with Google's Java Style for consistency.